 Richard Thompson - Henry The Human Fly (1972)

 "Fans and critics alike seemed to have a difficult time getting a handle on Thompson's new direction, which, for the most part, eschews the electric guitar that had been an integral part of the British folk-rock he had helped forge with his former band Fairport Convention.
 With the exception of a couple of short instrumental breaks and various electric shadings, Thompson's Stratocaster defers to accordions, fiddles, whistles, dulcimers, harps, and his own acoustic guitar.
 The songs, which are more idiosyncratic than his Fairport output, are the primary focus.
 Cuts such as "The Poor Ditching Boy," "The New St. George," and "The Old Changing Way" have the timelessness of the best traditional material Fairport had been mining in the past, while "Roll Over Vaughn Williams," with its swirling electric guitar, and the accordion and electric guitar interplay of the folk-rocker "The Angels Took My Racehorse Away" are prime examples of Thompson's vision of fusing the old and the new.
 At the time of its release, Henry the Human Fly, with its fresh, yet eccentric take on folk and rock, along with tales of "poor ditching boys," racehorses, tinkers, "painted ladies," and weddings where "nobody's wed" was not a fashionable record, but like the bulk of Richard Thompson's work, it transcends times and trends.
 Linda Peters (Thompson), Sandy Denny, Ashley Hutchings, and John Kirkpatrick guest."
-(Brett Hartenbach, All Music Guide)
+(Brett Hartenbach, All Music Guide)-----------------------------------------------------------------

 "It's not often the UK produces an artist of such calibre.
 Obviously, these days, we can look back at the career of Richard Thompson and trace it through classic albums, both solo and with Linda/Fairport.
 ‘Henry The Human Fly’ isn’t quite where it all started, that would be Fairport, yet this is indeed the solo debut by Richard Thompson, guitar player extraordinaire.
 The vocals of Richard Thompson are fairly tentative across the LP, it seems like he knows what he needs to do vocally but doesn’t have the confidence or assurance to pull it off.
 Still, although the sound of the LP is fairly low-key and Thompson’s own performances hardly place him in the ranks of ‘entertainer’, actor, dancer or comedian…. even at this early stage in his career, he was already an artiste.
 The songs are great, the songs are key.
 ‘Henry The Human Fly’, doesn’t quite maintain it’s quality throughout, but there are certainly choice cuts dotted around the LP.
 Three or four tunes which appear towards the start of the LP are actually among the finest things the man has ever written/recorded.
 The ‘loss’ of this album over the years, now finally re-mastered and reissued, contributed towards it’s often overlooked status in the Richard Thompson discography.
 The deeply strange title and artwork would have hardly helped either, Richard stood up wearing a giant fly head.
 Still, let’s assume for a moment you know absolutely nothing about Richard Thompson.
 I’ll explain very simply what he’s like, sounds like.
 I’ll do all of this assuming this is his only album.
 I’m not about to produce a biography for him, you see.